LibraryOfCongress/bagit-python/auto_bagit_transfer/DOCUMENTATION.md

 ### Step 2: Folder Discovery

 - Scans source directory for folders
+- **Identifies existing BagIt bags** and regular folders separately
 - Applies your include/exclude filters
 - Skips empty folders (unless you say otherwise)
-- Shows you what will be processed
+- Shows you what will be processed (regular folders and existing bags)

-### Step 3: Bag Creation (for each folder)
+### Step 3: Batch Processing

+- **Processes folders in configurable batches** (default: 1 for space efficiency)
+- Creates temporary directory for each batch
-- Creates a temporary copy of the folder
+- **For regular folders:** Creates clean copy excluding hidden/system files, then bags
+- **For existing bags:** Extracts data directory, excludes hidden files, creates fresh bag
 - Calculates checksums for all files
-- Adds BagIt metadata
+- Adds BagIt metadata with processing information
-- Creates the bag structure

 ### Step 4: Transfer